Gentoo is (per default) always compiling the source. It supports binary packages that can make use of installing deb or rpm packages.

 /etc/portage/package.mask

-.
-To mask the default files add
+to mask the default files add

 lines as: